Stories from Naoh’ra Rabntah

 Still nothing.

 Jim, trembling from the lift, let out a choked breath.
-“He—he stayed.
-He told me to go first.”
-His voice faltered, horror settling in.
-“He said he’d be right behind me.
+“He… he said he’d be right behind me.
 Why didn’t he come up?
-He—he was right there—”
+He was right there—”

 A second too long.
 A second lost.
 Rodney swallowed hard, then fired off orders.
 “Secure the shaft!
 Prep for extraction!
 Move now!”

-“We…” Tyler stuttered.
+“We…” Jackson stuttered.
 “We lost his line.”

 He keyed the radio again, tone leveled to command.

 “Gavin, we’re going in for him.
 Get ground teams ready to receive.”
 He switched to Dispatch.
-“Mayday, Mayday, Mayday—Rescue 3, firefighter down in elevator shaft at Maxwell Construction.
+“Mayday, Mayday, Mayday!
+Rescue 3, firefighter down in elevator shaft at Maxwell Construction.
 Shaft unstable.”

 “Dispatch copies Mayday for Rescue 3.
 RIT activation and additional Rescue company assigned.”